Say hello to this gentle giant!

 Physical Characteristics

-A big, strong dog with a broad head, square-shaped muzzle, triangle shaped ears and dark brown eyes.
+The Newfoundland is a large, stately, massive dog.
+Even the Newf Puppies are giant.
+The adult dog rises to 28 inches (male) / 26 inches (female).
+Males are heavier at around 150 pounds, and females weigh about 120 pounds.
+The Newfie is a big, strong dog with a broad head, square-shaped muzzle, triangle-shaped ears, and dark brown eyes.
 He has a kind, noble expression on his face and has an air of wisdom about him.
-He has a very muscular physique and is capable of exerting tremendous strength when he wants to.
+He has a very muscular physique and can exert tremendous strength when he wants to.

 Plus…

-But it does make grooming the Newfoundland Breed take a lot of time.
-He has a fluffy coat, which is often covered with a lot of dirt.
-You’ll need to brush his coat daily so that it remains clean and the coat hair doesn’t get tangled up or matted.
+He has a water-resistant, thick, fluffy double coat that doesn’t get too wet when he goes swimming.
+His outer skin is long, soft, wide, black, Landseer (a black and white pattern unique to this breed), brown, or gray.
+Which is excellent, but does grooming the Newfoundland Breed take much time?
+He has a fluffy coat, often covered with a lot of dirt.
+You’ll need to brush his coat daily so it remains clean and the coat hair doesn’t get tangled up or matted.

-Newfoundland Dog Breed Temperament and Personality
+Temperament and Personality

-Be a good playmate for your child.
+The Newfie is a perfect family dog, a gentle giant with a docile temperament.
+He has so much love for children.
+He is lovely around kids, very protective of them, and considers them part of his flock.
+The Newf can also be a good playmate for your child.
 He enjoys being a part of the silly games that kids play.
 You can count on him to protect your kids from potential kidnappers or other types of dangerous criminals when they are at the playground.
 He is like an affectionate but watchful big brother to them.

 They are also a…

-Very loyal dog.
+A very loyal dog.
 He forms an extraordinary bond with his human family.
-Those who have him at home consider him to be more of a family member than just a pet dog.
-He is intelligent, sensitive and wise.
+Those who have him at home consider him more of a family member than just a pet dog.
+He is intelligent, sensitive, and wise.
+This is why you should understand that these guys are family dogs, companion dogs, not the sort of dogs you live all alone in the yard.
+He is a sensitive dog; the worst thing you can do to him is to ignore him.

-Newfoundland Dog Breed Health Problems
+Potential Health Problems

 - Addison’s disease,